 Raul Peralez will be a Mayor for all of us.

 Raul ran and was elected to the San José City Council in 2014, his victory in large part due to the support and volunteer efforts of his family, his friends and the extended community of people Raul works to raise up and support every single day, often at the most difficult times in their lives.
-Raul became the first active duty officer in the history of San José to be elected into public office, and continues to serve today in a volunteer capacity as a San José Police Reserve Officer.
+Raul was an active duty officer when he was elected into public office, and continues to serve today in a volunteer capacity as a San José Police Reserve Officer.
 Raul was re-elected to his second term as Councilmember in 2018.

 As Councilmember for San José Council District 3, Raul is proud to serve the people of the district in which he calls home.
 For Raul, serving the people of District 3 is an honor and solemn duty to ensure a safe, prosperous and thriving community for everyone who lives and works here.